Recently Accepted for Fall 2015?

 Visit admit.cornell.edu/reply for instructions.

-Submit Enrollment Deposit
+Submit Enrollment Deposit and Response

 Activate NetID & Cornell Email Address